lpryszcz/htseq/doc/refoverview.rst

 ==========================================

 The class :class:`GenomicInterval` specifies an interval on a chromosome (or contig or the like).
 It is defined by specifying the chromosome (or contig) name, the start and the end and the strand.
-Convenience methods are offered for different ways of accessing this information, and for tetsing for overlap between intervals.
+Convenience methods are offered for different ways of accessing this information, and for testing for overlap between intervals.
 A :class:`GenomicPosition`, technically a GenomicInterval of length 1, refers to a single nucleotide or base-pair position.